 day.
 (Family Prayer from p 187 ANZPB is an option.)

-- Join a Zoom hosted morning or evening prayer (see options for this at the top of the page)
+- Join a Zoom hosted morning or evening prayer (see options for this on our On-line and Live Worship page)

-- On Sunday – join online with some form of live worship
+- On Sunday – join online with some form of worship if you are unable to attend in person

 - Once a week – a study style time when you “dig-in” and learn about something biblical or theological.
 Share your reflections with a couple of people by email or set up a Zoom meeting for this with others that you know (talk to the Diocesan Office if you need a hand)